MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/sites-usage-guidelines.md

 - SPO160
 - MET150

-description: "This checklist is intended to be used by Microsoft 365 and SharePoint Admins or whomever mnages your organization's overall SharePoint site governance."
+description: "This article is intended to be used by Microsoft 365 and SharePoint Admins or whomever manages your organization's overall SharePoint site governance."
 ---
 # Sites Usage Guidelines

-## Introduction
+This checklist is intended to be used by Microsoft 365 and SharePoint Admins, or whomever manages your organization's overall SharePoint site governance.
+Use the questions below and sample text to help build your own site usage guidelines that will educate your site owners about how sites are set up and managed at your organization.
+See the “Success Kit Setup Guide” for more details about using this checklist and setting up a SharePoint Success Site.

+## Short introduction to frame your guidelines
 Provide a short introduction to frame your guidelines.
 If you have broader business or digital resource use policy, link to it if it applies to SharePoint sites as well.

 **Sample text:**</br>